Cardiovascular Risk Profile

 Why is this test important?

-Cardiovascular diseases are one of the most common causes of death worldwide.
-Many risk factors – such as high cholesterol levels, inflammation, or an undetected heart strain – often go unnoticed for a long time.
-With the Cardiovascular Check , you can identify these factors early and take targeted action against them.
+Cardiovascular diseases are among the most common causes of death worldwide.
+Many risk factors – such as elevated cholesterol levels, silent inflammations, or unbalanced electrolyte levels – often go unnoticed for a long time.
+With the Cardiovascular Risk Profile, you can identify these factors early and take timely countermeasures.

 When should I take this test?